Loicdelanghe/MPLP_2021/echo/description/description.en.md

-You receive one line of input and you simply have to repeat this input.
+You receive one line of input and you simply have to repeat this input TEST.
 You have to write a program which functions as an echo.

 ![echo cave](media/Echo_Caves.jpg){:height="50%" width="50%"}